belzecue/atnb_XSM_Extended_State_Machine/README.md

 ==========================

 Latest version : 2.0.0
-(CAREFUL, This 2.0 version is a new implementation of XSM, lots of changes to your old XSM woud be needed)
+(CAREFUL, This 2.0 version is a new (better) implementation of XSM, lots of changes to your old XSM woud be needed to an old XSM)

 A freely inspired implementation of [StateCharts](https://statecharts.github.io/what-is-a-statechart.html) for Godot.
 This plugin provides States composition (ie sub-States), regions (ie parallel States) and helper functions for animations and timers.
 It is licensed MIT and written by [ATN](https://gitlab.com/atnb).